amille90/linux-ubuntu/README.md

 </p>
 <br />
 Step 7: Create a usename and password in order to proceed with the virtual machine creation.
-Press Next: Disks.
+Press Next:Disks, then Next:Networking on the next page.
 <p>
 <img src="https://i.imgur.com/YIctvqS.png"/>
 </p>